Barack Obama Fast Facts

 1971 - Returns to Hawaii to live with his maternal grandparents and attend school.

-November 24, 1982 - Barack Obama, Sr., dies in a car accident in Kenya.
+November 24, 1982 - Barack Obama Sr. dies in a car accident in Kenya.

 1992-2004 - Practices civil rights law and teaches constitutional law at the University of Chicago Law School.

-November 7, 1995 - His mother, Stanley Ann (Dunham) Soetoro, 52, dies of ovarian cancer in Honolulu.
+November 7, 1995 - Obama's mother dies of ovarian cancer at the age of 52.

 1995 - Publishes his autobiography "Dreams from my Father," in which he admits to experimenting with marijuana and cocaine as a teenager.